kajdreef/slides/morpheus/slides.md

 - Color is used to convey information regarding the test cases and/or methods.

-- For example, I can color the nodes passed on:
+- For example, I can color the nodes by:
   1. Pass fail status
   2. Package composition, meaning to which package the test/method belong to
   3. Suspiciousness of a method.